-Holders of a non- Dutch diploma may only register:
+Holders of a non-Dutch diploma may only registerif they have met the requirement concerning a sufficient command of English by passing one of the following language proficiency tests before the programme begins:

-- a. if they have met the requirement concerning a sufficient command of English by passing one of the following language proficiency tests before the programme begins: - b.
-Academic IELTS: 6.0 - c.
-TOEFL iBT: 80 - d.
-TOEFL iBT Special Home Edition Test: 80 - e.
-TOEIC listening and reading: 670; speaking and writing: 290 - f.
-Cambridge First B2: Grade B (scale 173-175) or, Grade C (scale 169-172) - g.
-TOEFL Paper-delivered Test: Reading: 20-30; Listening: 20-30; Writing: 20-30 (We recommend taking one of the other tests listed above, as speaking skills are not assessed in this TOEFL test) - h. or similar accredited certification if they are exempt from the language proficiency tests requirement referred to under a (see Appendix 1).
+- a.
+Academic IELTS: 6.0 - b.
+TOEFL iBT: 80 - c.
+TOEFL iBT Special Home Edition Test: 80d.
+TOEIC listening and reading: 670; speaking and writing: 290 - e.
+Cambridge First B2: Grade B (scale 173-175) or, Grade C (scale 169-172) - f TOEFL Paper-delivered Test: Reading: 20-30; Listening: 20-30; Writing: 20-30 (We recommend taking one of the other tests listed above, as speaking skills are not assessed in this TOEFL test) - g. or similar accredited certification if they are exempt from the language proficiency tests requirement referred to under a (see Appendix 1).